Jubilee Home is led by a wonderful staff who manage the day-to-day operations of the home.

 Jubilee Home Staff

-Leticia C. Ross, Social Worker
+Leticia C. Ross, MSW, Program Director

 Leticia is an Eastern North Carolina native who now calls Durham home.
 Inspired by the city’s rich history, she actively engages in opportunities to collaborate with others who desire to see all Durham residents thrive.
 As a graduate of North Carolina Central University, she aims to employ her social work education as a tool to empower individuals who desire a new way of life following their encounter with the criminal justice system.
 She believes we all have a responsibility to each other and our community, especially the most vulnerable among us who are impacted by systemic barriers.
 She has a diverse background in direct support services, administration, and program management.

-Hasan Salih, Peer Support Coordinator
+Hasan Salih, Peer Support Staff

 Hasan grew up in the Hickstown neighborhood of Durham, and has been in recovery for over 8 years.
 Hasan brings an extensive knowledge of Durham’s recovery and social resources and a peer to peer focused approach to Jubilee Home, drawing from his personal journey and his time working at Sunrise Recovery Resource Center to make resident care relational.
-Hasan’s quiet and calm presence is a steadying influence on the culture and atmosphere at Jubilee Home is a critical element to creating a peaceful place for young people to come.
+Hasan’s quiet and calm presence is a steadying influence on the culture and atmosphere at Jubilee Home, which is a critical element to creating a peaceful place for people to come.

 Dave Crispell, Co-founder and Executive Director